 Skill: Finding Missing Terms in Patterns

-In non-numeric and number patterns, students need to determine what is in a predetermined position (before, after, or within the pattern).
+In non-numeric and numeric patterns, students need to determine what is in a predetermined position (before, after, or within the pattern).
 Therefore, they need to determine the pattern rule and then identify the missing shape or number.

 Example